 a.
 Combined physical therapy (CPT) (also known as Complete or Complex Decongestive Therapy (CDT) or Complex Decongestive Physiotherapy (CDP) among others) is backed by longstanding experience and generally involves a two-stage treatment program that can be applied to both children and adults.
-The first phase consists of skin care, light manual massage (manual lymph drainage), range of motion exercise and compression typically applied with multi-layered bandage-wrapping.
+The first phase consists of skin care, a specific light manual massage (manual lymph drainage-MLD), range of motion exercise and compression typically applied with multi-layered bandage-wrapping.
 Phase 2 (initiated promptly after Phase 1) aims to conserve and optimize the results obtained in Phase 1.
 It consists of compression by a low-stretch elastic stocking or sleeve, skin care, continued "remedial" exercise, and repeated light massage as needed.

-Prerequisites of successful combined physiotherapy are the availability of physicians (i.e., clinical lymphologists), nurses, and therapists highly trained and educated in this method, acceptance of health insurers to underwrite the cost of treatment, and a biomaterials industry willing to provide high quality products.
+Prerequisites of successful combined physiotherapy are the availability of physicians (i.e., clinical lymphologists), nurses, and therapists specifically trained, educated, and experienced in this method, acceptance of health insurers to underwrite the cost of treatment, and a biomaterials industry willing to provide high quality products.
 Compressive bandages, when applied incorrectly, can be harmful and/or useless.
 Accordingly, such multilayer wrapping should be carried out only by professionally trained personnel.
-Newer manufactured devices to assist in compression (i.e. pull on, velcro-assisted, quilted, etc.) may relieve some patients of the bandaging burden and perhaps facilitate compliance with the full treatment program.
-Some clinics find that patient self-care and risk reduction strategies help maintain edema reduction.
+Newer manufactured devices to assist in compression (i.e., pull on, velcro-assisted, quilted, etc.) may relieve some patients of the bandaging burden and perhaps facilitate compliance with the full treatment program and some clinics find that patient self-care and risk reduction strategies help maintain edema reduction (although neither of these has undergone rigorous study).